TwilioDevEd/message-segment-calculator/README.md

 Number of segment(s)

+### [`getNonGsmCharacters()`]

+Return an array with the non GSM-7 characters in the body.
+It can be used to replace character and reduce the number of segments

 ## Try the library

 If you want to test the library you can use the script provided in `playground/index.js`.
 Install the dependencies (`npm install`) and then run: